 Party at the Piece Hall

 Just outside Bradford (13 minutes on the train, to be precise), the Piece Hall in Halifax is a former trading station for the once-lucrative cloth industry.

 The hall is now a cultural centre and home to many independent shops, restaurants and bars.
 Whichever day you go during the holidays, you can almost guarantee some kind of festive fun will be happening.

 Almost every restaurant, bar and club in Bradford will be hosting a New Year’s Eve party.

 There are plenty of ways to celebrate:

 If you fancy something to eat and drink, the tunnels of Sunbridge Wells offer a range of options.
 Or, for a New Year’s Eve with a difference, the Picturehouse cinema will be showing the Berliner Philharmoniker’s Gala Concert, broadcast live from Berlin.

 If you find yourself with spare time on your hands, there are lots of individuals and organisations seeking help over Christmas (and all year round).

-A special Facebook group has been set up for students who are staying in Bradford for the holidays.
+Our Facebook group for international students also includes lots of festive activities and events for students who are staying in Bradford for the holidays.